Description

 References

-- For more information about how to connect to OceanBase Database, see Overview.
+- For more information about how to connect to OceanBase Database, see Overview of connection methods.

-LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more bypass import examples of the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about examples of direct load by using the